DanielG/travis-run/README.md

   container and execute the build as it would be on travis-ci.

 ```
+TRAVIS-RUN(1)                    User Commands                   TRAVIS-RUN(1)

+NAME
+       travis-run - Run travis-ci builds locally using Docker

+SYNOPSIS
-Usage: ./travis-run [OPTIONS..]
+       travis-run [OPTIONS..]
 [BACKEND_OPTIONS..]
 [COMMAND [ARGS..]]

-Global Options (OPTIONS):
+GLOBAL OPTIONS
        -b, --backend=BACKEND

               Virtualization  backend  to  use.
-Currently avalialbe backends:
+Currently  available backends
-		  docker
-		(defaults to: docker)
+              (defaults to: docker):

+              - docker

        -k, --keep

-		Do not stop and destroy VM after build finishes.
+              Don't stop and destroy VM after build finishes.
 This  is  useful
-		during development as you will only have to go through
+              during  development  as you will only have to go through VM cre‐
-		VM creation once.
-Make sure to `travis-run clean' or
+              ation once.
+Make sure to `travis-run clean' or `travis-run stop'
-		`travis-run stop' after you're done with the VM.
+              after you're done with the VM.

        -n, --vm-name=VM_NAME

-		Arbitrary identifier associated with the build VM. (defaults
+              Arbitrary identifier associated with the build VM. (defaults to:
-		to: travis-run-vm).
-The backend may support persistent options
+              travis-run-vm).
+The backend may support persistent  options  per
-		per VM referenced by name, see backend documentation for
+              VM referenced by name, see backend documentation for details.
-		details.

-Global Backend Options (BACKEND_OPTIONS):
-	None so far, see Commands for command specific backend options.

-Commands (COMMAND):
+COMMANDS
-	run (default if no command given)
+   run (default if no command given):
               Run  the build matrix in sequence and abort on the first failure
               dropping into a shell for diagnostics by default.
 Note  that  by
               default  the  project directory is also synchronized with the VM
               running the build before and after the build so make  sure  your
               .travis.yml  contains  a  `clean'  action  before attempting the
               build.

-	stop
+   stop:
               Stop running build VM.
-This will tear down the VM as well as
+This will tear down the VM  as  well  as\
               all it's disk state.

-	create
+   create:
               Setup  build  VM.
 Depending  on  the backend it might be stored
               globally or in `.travis-run' in the current directory.
-		Backend Options for `docker':

        --docker-base-image=BASE_IMAGE
-				Docker image to use as the base for the
-				container, see `FROM' Dockerfile command.
+              Docker image to use as the base for the  container,  see  `FROM'
-				(defaults to: ubuntu:presice)
+              Dockerfile command.  (defaults to: ubuntu:presice)

        --docker-build-stage=STAGE
-				Stage of the image build to run, can be one of:
+              Stage  of  the  image  build to run, (one of: base, script, lan‐
-				base, script, language, project

-	clean
+              guage, project)

+   clean:
-		Stop running build VM, and clean any backend specific state
+              Stop running build VM, and clean any backend specific state kept
-		kept in the project directory.
+              in the project directory.
 ```